Digital vs. Film | Differences, Opinions, and Thoughts on a BIG Debate

 A few of my favorite film brands:

-Kodak: Beides their famous iconic yellow branding and an upended identity for Super 8 motion film, Kodak is the leading film stockist in the world for it’s gorgeous skin tones, true-to-life colors, and outstanding dynamic range.
-Their Professional Porta Series are undeniably some of the best in the film photography industry, being used by ultra professionals and larger-than-life influencers alike.
-Whether these be formulated for wedding or portrait photographers, or made to work best with landscapes, pro films usually do one job exceptionally well.
-Of course these come at a larger cost, but are worth it for the quality you’ll receive.
-They all portray just the right amount of grain, are sharp without being clinically sharp, its colors are vibrant but not gaudy, and its speed is just right for an all-day shoot.
+Kodak: Besides their famous iconic yellow branding and an upended identity for Super 8 motion film, Professional Porta Series are undeniably some of the best in the film photography industry, used by ultra-professionals and larger-than-life influencers alike.
+Whether these be formulated for wedding or portrait photographers or made to work best with landscapes, pro films usually do one job exceptionally well.
+Of course, these come at a higher cost but are worth it for the quality you’ll receive.
+They all portray just the right amount of grain, are sharp without being clinically sharp, their colors are vibrant but not gaudy, and their speed is just right for an all-day shoot.

 Read about the Kodak film stocks here.